How to become

 Work

-If you're working as a dispensing optician, you could retrain in optometry.
+If you're working as a dispensing optician, you could retrain to become an optometrist.

 You'll need to complete an approved optometry degree and pre-registration year.